bluebanquise/bluebanquise/roles/ADDON_clustershell/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides clustershell and groups for clustershell (based on Ansible groups).
+This role provides clustershell and groups for clustershell (based on Ansible groups).

 Instructions
 ^^^^^^^^^^^^